Skip to content

 What to Do After Recovery

 The moment you regain access is not the end.
-The old wallet lived on hardware and in environments whose security history is unknown.
+The old wallet lived on hardware and in environments whose security history you do not know.
 The correct final step is a sweep to a fresh wallet.

 Generate a new 24-word seed on a hardware device that has never been online.
 Write the seed on paper or steel.
 Verify the first receive address on the device screen, not on the host computer.
 Send the entire balance from the recovered wallet to the new receive address.
 Confirm on a block explorer from a separate online device, then wipe all copies of the old wallet file and dispose of the old seed material if it was compromised.